 We are reviewing the fees charged for vehicle towing and storage after an accident within Melbourne and the Mornington Peninsula.

-We released a consultation paper and sought your feedback until 5.00 pm on 6 August 2021.
+We released a consultation paper and sought feedback on 6 August 2021.

 Every four years, we conduct a review which recommends to the Minister for Roads: